raacker/raacker.github.io_backup/about.md

 icon_name: user
 ---

 <p class="message">
   Greeting from South Korea!
-My Name is Heongyeom Kim.
-You can call me Haven.

-  I can be represented with Open Source, Raspberry Pi, Automation system and geek of Linux.
+My Name is Heongyeom Kim, Haven, a new-beginning programmer who is interested in Open source development, Linux, Python and love to do something fun with android and raspberry pi.
 </p>

-I'm Korean and majoring in Computer Science & Engineering and this year is my last year of University.
-Soon I'm going to do my internship in San Diego from August!
-So excited.
-Check out my company's works [NanoCellect Biomedical, Inc.](http://www.nanocellect.com/)
+My major is Computer Science & Engineering and this year is my last year of University.
+Currently, I'm working as a full-time sw intern at [NanoCellect Biomedical, Inc.](http://www.nanocellect.com/), San Diego, CA.

-My main field is software.
-It's really various but mostly android, java, python and sort of.
-I'm trying to experience as much as I can, including data processing and machine learning.
-My recent works are flask and postgresql web site, android application and data processing with python.
-It's some of my companies' works or my private projects or class project.
+I'm working on Android, Flask with postgresql and native java application of my company.
+Trying to learn something more that I've never met! and because my biggest interest is open source programs, keep trying to contribute on funny projects and make my own.

 I really love to talk to people from other countries and meet them!
 This is why I always upload posts in English.
-I have a few friends from other countries and still messaging each other everyday.
+I got amazing friends from other countries that we are still messaging each other everyday.

 Feel free to contact me anytime!